 Intermediate network Nodes such as routers, switches and APs, wire bundles and the air medium itself can become single points of failure.
-For High Availability, it is thus required to use physically link- and Node-disjoint paths; in the wireless space, it is also required to use the highest possible degree of diversity in the transmissions over the air to combat the additional causes of transmission loss.
+For High Availability, it is thus required to use physically link- and Node-disjoint paths; in the wireless space, it is also required to use the highest possible degree of diversity (time, space, code, frequency, channel width) in the transmissions over the air to combat the additional causes of transmission loss.